diaspora/north-star/contents/install/index.md

 **Welcome to the world of diaspora\***!
 You have made your way into the world of our official installation guides.
 Before we can get started, please allow us to say some words in the beginning.

-**You do not need to install diaspora\* to use diaspora\***.
-Hosting a pod is one way to join the network, [but there are alternatives][join] for you if that is not an option for you.
+**You do not need to install diaspora\* to be part of diaspora\***.
+Hosting a pod is one way to join the network, the other is [joining an existing pod][join].
 If you are a user of an already existing diaspora\* pod, then these instructions do not apply to you.
 All the installation and update work is done by your podmin, so you can just sit back and relax.

 <%= row_start("col-lg") %>